 Knee & Hip Conditions: What’s Causing Your Pain and What Can You Do About It?

-Structural ligament sprain or torn.
-(ACL, MCL and more)
+Structural ligament – sprain or torn (ACL, MCL and more)

 Meniscus tears

 The meniscus has an additional stabilizing structure to the knee.
-This makes part of the knee joint act like a dish to keep the knee in place.
+It makes part of the knee joint act like a dish to keep the knee in place.
 These menisci can tear similar to the ligaments above.
 Then they cause pain while bending the knee or with twisting.

 Hyperextension